conversejs/converse.js/docs/source/theming.rst

 Mockups
 =======

-Converse.js contains some mockups in the ``./mockup`` directory against which you can preview and tweak your changes.
+Converse contains some mockups in the ``./mockup`` directory against which you can preview and tweak your changes.

 The ``./mockup/index.html`` file contains the most comprehensive mockup, while